GoogleCloudPlatform/cloud-bigtable-examples/java/managed-vms/README.md

 1. If you ever change IP addresses, you'll need to **`boot2docker restart`**

 ## Project Setup

 1. Follow the instructions for  [Creating a Google Developers Console project and client ID](https://developers.google.com/identity/sign-in/web/devconsole-project)

   Please be sure to add **`http://docker:8080`** (if you are on a Mac) and **`https://projectID.appspot.com`** as **Authorized Javascript Origins**

-1. Continuing to use the [Cloud Console](https://cloud.google.com/console) Enable Billing.
+1. Use the [Cloud Console](https://cloud.google.com/console) enable billing.

 1. Select **APIs & Auth > APIs**